This is a short list of definitions of terms used throughout this website, related to our structure, committees, events

 The Board of Directors consists of up to seven elected Directors which may be but need not be representatives of CalConnect Members.
 The Board is responsible for the governance of The Calendaring and Scheduling Consortium, Inc. (that is, the corporation itself) in accordance with the Bylaws.

 A BOF (Birds of a Feather) session is an informal discussion on any area of interest to the group or a substantial part of it.
 BOFs may be scheduled in advance of a Conference, or proposed by any participant during the course of a Conference, and held when time permits.
-BOFs are typically scheduled for no more than an hour to an hour-and-a-half.
-BOFs may also be scheduled during an Interoperability Test Event.
+BOFs are typically scheduled for 30 minutes to no more than an hour.

 BOFs are generally interactive discussions on a problem, an issue, or a potential work area.
 A BOF may (but need not) begin with or be based on some form of presentation offered by the person requesting the BOF.
 A BOF is a good way to initiate discussion in an area and determine whether there is enough interest to try and form a Provisional Committee to explore the issue further.
 A BOF may result in the formation of an Provisional Committee or other follow-on activity such as a Workshop.

-CalConnect holds three CalConnect Conferences (sometimes just "Conferences") each year, usually in conjunction with an Interoperability Test Event and Developers Forum.
+CalConnect holds two or three CalConnect Conferences (sometimes just "Conferences") each year.
+Conferences are currently 4 days, either Monday-Thursday or Tuesday-Friday.
 The Conference is are open to all member representatives; non-members may attend as Observers.
 In some cases a Conference may also involve a public Workshop which will also allow any non-member to participate upon registration.

 CalConnect Conferences are where Provisional Committees report on their findings and where Technical Committees report on their work, hold discussions and resolve outstanding issues.
 Conferences also provide an opportunity to foster new work and ideas through BOFs and Workshops, and a general plenary session.
 See CalConnect Conferences for more information.